DMV Road Test: The Ultimate 2021 Guide

 - You’ve met the requirements set in your state for new drivers.

 If you can tick each of those boxes, congratulations!
-You can now go to your nearest DMV office and book a road test.
+You can now go to your nearest DMV office and book your test.

 What Skills Are Tested on the Road Test?

-The driving examiner is there to evaluate your driving skills and decision-making ability.
+The road test examiner is there to evaluate your driving skills and decision-making ability.
 The examiner is supposed to test you on all aspects of driving and determine whether you can safely be issued a driver’s license or not.

 - Driving at a safe speed